wing5wong/artisan-whs-static/source/_events/2022-06-22_student-achievement-conferences-1.md

 ---
-title: Student Achievement Conferences - Bookings CLOSE at 5pm TODAY, Monday 8 August.
+title: Student Achievement Conferences - Bookings are CLOSED
 date: 2022-08-09T01:26:51.188Z
 image: ""
 ---
 WHANGANUI HIGH SCHOOL
 STUDENT ACHIEVEMENT CONFERENCES
-BOOKINGS are now OPEN
+BOOKINGS are now CLOSED   🙂

-Book an interview by clicking on the following link:
+If you have already made a booking you can check it by clicking on the following link:
 👉 [https://www.schoolinterviews.co.nz](https://www.schoolinterviews.co.nz/)
 ('Event Code' is needed from the Interim Report, emailed to you on 29 July)